Willkommen! Bienvenue! Irasshaimase!

 - Create a sense of community among your subscribers by linking them to your social network presences and other great spaces for content and connectivity

-Okay, now the long version: What Are Welcome Email Best Practices To Follow?
+The long version: What Are Welcome Email Best Practices To Follow?

 Let’s walk you through some best practices as we highlight some examples from popular brands.